JTCyberTech/Cybersecurity-Home-Labs/Study Guides /Azure/AZ-900/Scott Duffy Practice Test C.md

 Each Azure free account includes 750 hours free for Azure B1S General Purpose Virtual Machines for the first 12 months.

+#

+1. Which feature within Azure alerts you to service issues that happen in Azure itself, not specifically related to your own resources?

+- Azure Service Health

+Explanation

+Azure Service Health - lets you know about any Azure-related service issues including region-wide downtime

+2. Which tool within the Azure Portal will make specific recommendations based on your actual usage for how you can improve your use of Azure?

+- Azure Advisor

+Explanation

+Azure Advisor - a tool that will analyze your use of Azure and make you specific recommendations based on your usage across availability, security, performance and cost categories

+3. What are resource groups?

+- A folder structure in Azure in which you organize resources like databases, virtual machines, virtual networks, or almost any resource

+Explanation

+Resource Groups - a folder structure in Azure in which you organize resources like databases, virtual machines, virtual networks, or almost any resource

+4. What are groups of subscriptions called?

+- Management Groups

+Explanation

+Subscriptions can be nested and placed into management groups to make managing them easier.

+5. What is a policy initiative in Azure?

+- The ability to group policies together